india

 "The family is very poor,” my colleague translated, “they are surprised that you could stay with them.”

-They were particularly impressed that I had no problems eating and drinking with the family: Westerners aren't normally known for very strong stomachs.
+They were particularly surprised that I didn't mind eating and drinking with the family: Westerners aren't normally known for very strong stomachs.
 To be honest, I had been a bit concerned when Sultana handed me that first cup of water, but it hadn't really seemed practical to refuse.
 Did I mention how hot it was?
 After the first cup went down though, and stayed down, I accepted plenty more.

-In fact, besides my almost comical habit of crying when eating – no matter how little spice Sultana tried to cook with – everything had gone great.
+In fact, besides my almost comical trait of not being able to eat without crying – no matter how little spice Sultana tried to cook with – everything had gone great.
 I had made friends and experienced a side of the community that few outsiders ever get to see.
 Plus, most of these women who we were building a new business with had met us as a result our team's homestays.
 Introductions had led to introductions, but it had all started there in the community.

 Quite a productive week.